 - Permanently protect land with a voluntary Trust for Nature covenant or Indigenous Protection Area.

-The working group is chaired by its Area Lead - DELWP
+The working group was chaired by its Area Lead - DELWP

 - Greening Australia